Lia Halloran: Deep Sky Companion

-Halloran's series, Deep Sky Companion (2013, cliché-verre prints), delves deep into the universe to explore the mystery between the known and unknown.
+Halloran's series, Deep Sky Companion (2013, cliché-verre prints), is a permanent installation of 110 circular works at The Cahill Center for Astronomy and Astrophysics, at Caltech in Pasadena, CA. This series delves deep into the universe to explore the mystery between the known and unknown.
 Her collection references the scientific discoveries of deep sky objects, classified and catalogued by French astronomer, Charles Messier (1730–1817).
 As Messier translated his observations into reproductions, Halloran illustrates her own response to the 110 astronomical findings.
-While in a more simple pursuit of comets, Messier's unexpected observations were far greater, discovering whole galaxies and interstellar nebulae.
+While in a simpler pursuit of comets, Messier's unexpected observations were far greater, discovering whole galaxies and interstellar nebulae.
 In a similarly exploratory fashion, Halloran's procedure is largely a matter of chance, as the inks and prints are whim to natural and chemical processes.
 While entirely calculated, Halloran's works channel a similar uncertainty Messier faced.
 She reinterprets Messier's personal experience, enlivening a mystery and wonder that is often lost to scientific frustrations.
-Deep Sky Companion does not dwell in the unknown, but is energized by the fascinations of mystery.
-The collection of 110 circular photographic cliche-verre disks were acquired by the Caltech, and now permanently resides in the Cahill Center for Astronomy and Astrophysics.
-Halloran collaborated with architect, David Ross, to create the perfect physical and structural layout for the exhibition.
-The 110 photographic works climb upwards through three stories, of architect Thom Mayne's unique building of slanted ceilings and extreme planes, forcing viewers to mimic the physical experience of astronomers observing objects in deep space.
+Deep Sky Companion does not dwell in the unknown but is energized by the fascinations of mystery.
+Halloran collaborated with architect David Ross to create the perfect physical and structural layout for the exhibition.
+The 110 photographic works climb upwards through three stories of architect Thom Mayne's unique building of slanted ceilings and extreme planes, forcing viewers to mimic the physical experience of astronomers observing objects in deep space.

 Your Body is a Space That Sees

-In the series, Your Body is a Space That Sees (2016-2017, cyanotype print), Halloran continues the theme of exploring scientific classification systems by re-investigating the timeline of discovery to unearth the influential women in its groundings.
-This large-scale series of cyanotypes is dedicated to the women of astronomy, whose fundamental and important impact on the field is often overlooked.
+In the series, Your Body is a Space That Sees (2016-2017, cyanotype print), Halloran continues the theme of exploring scientific classification systems by re-investigating the timeline of discovery to unearth influential women who contributed to the foundations of modern astronomy.
+This large-scale series of cyanotypes is dedicated to the discoveries these women participated in, the impact on the field of which is often overlooked.

-This group of women known as the “Harvard Computers,” classified the brightness, size, and chemical composition of stars.
-In partnership with the Harvard University Archive, Halloran's works references the photographic plates used by these women to catalogue their research.
+This group of women, known as the “Harvard Computers,” classified the brightness, size, and chemical composition of stars.
+In partnership with the Harvard University Archive, Halloran's work references the photographic plates used by these women to catalogue their research.
 With the support of an Art Works Grant from the National Endowment of the Arts in partnership with Chapman University, Halloran was able to conduct extensive research on these women, in order to create astonishing images of the night sky.

 The cyanotypes are created through a scientific and experimental process, by painting the images on semitransparent drafting film.
 Next, they are pressed on paper glazed with light-sensitive emulsion and exposed to the sun, creating a positive image.
 This process mimics that of the Harvard Computer's astronomical plates, essentially creating a photographic print without the use of a camera.
-Stepping away from the often formulaic process of science, Halloran's pieces do not dwell in accuracy, but instead offers an active experience, re-igniting the spirit of the universe.
+Stepping away from the often-formulaic process of science, Halloran's pieces do not dwell in accuracy, but instead offers an active experience, re-igniting the spirit of the universe.